keboola/component-youtube-analytics/README.md

 ## Functionality Notes

-- The component is using the [YouTube Reporting API](https://developers.google.com/youtube/reporting/v1/reports/) to create and run reports that measure results of YouTube advertising campaigns.
+- The component uses the [YouTube Reporting API](https://developers.google.com/youtube/reporting/v1/reports/) to create and run reports that measure the results of YouTube advertising campaigns.
-- **IMPORTANT:** The reporting service creates standardised reports every 24hrs.
+- **IMPORTANT:** The reporting service creates standardised reports every 24 hours.
 There is one job for each report type.
   There may be
   more reports (versions) associated with a job.
-Each report consists of data for one 24hour period.
-System may generate more than one report for each 24hour period.
-It makes sense to consider only the latest (report's createTime) report associated with specific 24hour period.
+Each report consists of data for one 24-hour period.
+The system may generate more than one report for each 24-hour period.
+It makes sense to consider only the latest (report's createTime) report associated with specific 24-hour period.
-    - During the first execution, if there is no Job for specified report_type yet, the job is created and no data is downloaded. **It may take up to 24hrs for the first report to be available.**
+    - During the first execution, if there is no job for the specified report_type yet, the job is created and no data is downloaded. **The first report may take up to 24 hours to be available.**

 Development